lucaspedrin/C_Projects/README.md

 + ex008 - a multiplication table generator.

-+ ex009 - a real to dolár converter (quotation probaly not updated).
++ ex009 - a real to dollar converter (quotation probaly not updated).

 + ex010 - a program that indicates the amount of paint needed to paint a wall.